About Scuba Dive Tables

 This air consists primarily of oxygen and nitrogen.

-When we go scuba diving, we are breathing air at increased pressures due to depth, and so our bodies are absorbing oxygen and nitrogen in higher quantities.
+When we go scuba diving, we breathe air at increased pressures due to depth, and so our bodies absorb more oxygen and nitrogen.

-Nitrogen is the body does not use an inert gas.
+Nitrogen is the body that does not use an inert gas.

-When scuba diving, it is possible to put too much nitrogen in our bodies, so we calculate our dive tables.
-To help us monitor and ensure we don’t take in too much.
+When scuba diving, we can absorb too much nitrogen, so we calculate our dive tables to help us monitor and ensure we don’t take in too much.

-It must be noted that dive tables can only give an educated estimate as to how much nitrogen is in our bodies.
+It must be noted that dive tables can only give an educated estimate of the amount of nitrogen in our bodies.

-As every person is different, everyone’s bodies will take in and release nitrogen at different rates.
+As every person is different, everyone’s body will take in and release nitrogen at different rates.

-This website explains only the dive tables for use when breathing healthy air.
+This website explains that dive tables are only used when breathing healthy air.

 Different gas mixtures are not discussed here.